Samar2an/tcc_database_manager/README.md

 TCC Database Manager
 ====================

-Apple manages access to certain services, such as the Address Book, Accessibility, and iCloud, through a couple SQL databases on the computer.
+Apple manages access to certain services, such as the Address Book, Accessibility, and iCloud, through a couple of SQL databases on the computer.
 These databases are named 'TCC.db', and the purpose of this script is to help administrators to manage these databases manually.

 ## Contents